eoussama/fut-card-generator/README.md

 The container exposes port 5000 and mounts the current directory to `/fut-card-generator`.
 The endpoint is available at `http://localhost:5000/generate`.

+Or you can pull a pre build image from [Docker Hub](https://hub.docker.com/r/eoussama/fut-card-generator).

 ## Usage

 ```bash